ALL ABOUT LIGHT

 Think that there is nothing nice to shoot when the sun goes down?
 Think again.
 Even twilight has a nice distinct blue with a streak of orange.

 When natural light falls short, we have to depend on artificial lights.
 Sadly, our level of technology is not quite enough to reproduce sunlight.
 Close enough, but not the same.
-So as a photographer, you have to learn the various kinds of artificial lights and their traits.
+As a photographer, you have to learn the various kinds of artificial lights and their traits.

 THE DIFFERENT KINDS OF ARTIFICIAL LIGHTS

-A light bulb is a light bulb right?
+There is only one kind of light bulb in the world, right?
 Nope.
 The technology of light has evolved over the years, and you need to know at least the common ones used in photography.

 WHAT’S THE BIG DEAL?